SolderedElectronics/Croduino-NOVA-Eagle-Files/README.md

 ## Repository content
 This repo contains Cadsoft Eagle .sch and .brd files for Croduino NOVA board.
 It also contains schematic in .pdf created from .sch Eagle file.
 Files have been arranged into folders for navigating between different versions of board.
-Tip: layer 200 shows top silkscreen and layer 208 should be bottom silkscreen. tParts and bParts layers are not used.
+Tip: layer 200 shows top silkscreen and layer 208 is the bottom silkscreen. tParts and bParts layers are not used.

 ## Docs
 - [Croduino NOVA product page](https://e-radionica.com/en/croduino-nova.html)